scalavision/bash4s/README.md

 Build bash scripts directly in the scala language.
 The library facilitates:

 * Type safety (still `WIP`, but a lot better than raw bash scripts)
-* Reusable script parts that can be merged into larger scripts
+* Reusable script parts that safely can be merged into larger scripts
 * Testability
 * Introspection of your scripts
 * Extensible, you could very easily create wrappers to run these scripts on a slurm cluster,